-Above, the rationale is that in the unlikely event of major background flares, telemetry might saturate more rapidly with S3 on.
-On the other hand, S3 is generally both more sensitive, and closer to the ACIS-I aimpoint, so more sensitive to serendipitous source detection.
+The rationale for the first configuration above is that, in the unlikely event of major background flares, telemetry might saturate more rapidly if S3 were on and the FP temperature and electronics temperatures will be lower with only 5 CCDs on.
+For the middle configuration, the rationale is that S3 is generally more sensitive and closer to the ACIS-I aimpoint, so more sensitive to serendipitous source detection.
+The rationale for the third configuration is that it is desired to have both S2 and S3 on, but it is not required.